10 Things To Never Tell Your Child On Exam Results Day

 - Ask your child what extra support and help he needs and focus on gradual improvements with small achievable goals.
 Set realistic targets.

-What you say and how you react to your child’s achievements and failures has a huge impact on her self-esteem and her future success in life.
-So, work as a team to achieve great heights and prepare her to be a confident individual who is not afraid of failures.
+What you say and how you react to your child’s achievements and failures has a huge impact on her self-esteem and her future success.
+So, work as a team to help her achieve great heights and prepare her to be a confident individual who is not afraid of failures.